 Willem Harold Boog (Netherlands)

 Willem Harold Boog (b.
 1964) is city organist of Zeist (Netherlands), a church musician and an international concert organist.
-He graduated from the conservatory with Jos van der Kooy (organ, church music/improvisation), where he studied with Remy Syrier (harpsichord), Willem Hendrik Zwart (chorale art), Christoph Schoener (Bach & Mendelssohn) and Istvan Baróti (Liszt, Widor & Franck).
+He graduated from the conservatory with Jos van der Kooy (organ, church music, improvisation).
+He also studied with Remy Syrier (harpsichord), Willem Hendrik Zwart (chorale art), Christoph Schoener (Bach & Mendelssohn) and Istvan Baróti (Liszt, Widor & Franck).
 He holds the title of Knight of the Order of Orange Nassau.
-He has producedmade 17 CD recordings and radio- and television broadcasts, and is active as a choir conductor, composer and teacher.
+He has produced 17 CD recordings and radio- and television broadcasts, and is active as a choir conductor, composer and teacher.
 In addition to many concerts in the Netherlands (including the 35th Traditional Orange Concert on King's Day & the 34rd International Organ Concert Series Oosterkerk Zeist), Germany, England, Canada & America, he has made four concert tours through Flanders, Austria, Poland, Hungary and Italy.
 He also organized a very successful Flemish-Dutch Organ Festival in Zeist in 2023.
-He is has been called the 'standard bearer of Dutch choral art after Jan Zwart'.
+He has been called the 'standard bearer of Dutch choral art after Jan Zwart'.

 Fantasie & fugue on psalm 72:11: "His name must receive honour forever."